Cache-Control: max-age=31536000

 human form seated with the sun shining out the chest

-I’ll break down each element, and share reflections from The Secret Power of Yoga and practices that you can apply to your daily life.
+I’ll break down each element, and share reflections from The Secret Power of Yoga and practices you can apply to your daily life.
 You don’t need to put pressure on yourself to commit to any program or tell yourself that you will do X every day for X amount of days, although there might be some short challenges along the way to give you a little boost, if needed.

 What is Patanjali’s 8 Limb Path?